Dih (archaeology)

-Dih (Maithili: डीह) generally refers to historical mounds or elevated sites that often hold archaeological significance in the Mithila region of the Indian subcontinent.
+Dih generally refers to historical mounds or elevated sites that often hold archaeological significance in the Mithila region of the Indian subcontinent.
 These sites can represent the remnants of ancient settlements, structures, or religious places.
 They are important for understanding the historical and cultural heritage of the Mithila region.
 The major dihas in the region are attributed to the prominent historical personalities of Mithila.

 Etymology

 Dih is a Maithili word derived from another Maithili word Dihi.
 The literal meaning of the term Dihi is earliest original ancestor or founder of a village.
 Similarly the literal meaning of the term Dih signifies the place where the original ancestor or a prominent personality of the village may had lived.
 Sometimes it also signifies the worship place where the folk deity Gram Devata or Brahm Baba or Dihavar Baba of the village is established.